 After completing the Camera Installation Wizard, you are ready to use your camera.
 The camera's built-in Web configuration utility is designed to allow you to easily access and configure your DCS-2310L.
-At the end of the wizard, click Go To Camera, or enter the IP address of your camera into a web browser, such as Mozilla Firefox.
+At the end of the wizard, enter the IP address of your camera into a web browser, such as Mozilla Firefox.
 To log in, use the User name admin and the password you created in the Installation Wizard.
 If you did not create a password, the default password is blank.
 After entering your password, click OK.